Clovis1444/KPFB-firefox/README.md

+# Warning

+This is a deprecated and all future changes will be at [KPFB](https://github.com/Clovis1444/KPFB).

 # About

 **KPFB** - browser extension that adds a button to any [kinopoisk](https://www.kinopoisk.ru) film page.
 When the button was clicked it will open [flicksbar's](https://www.flicksbar.mom/) page for corresponding film.

 ![](images/KPFB.png)